-Postpartum intrusive thoughts can additionally include thoughts of harming yourself or suicide.
+These can additionally include thoughts of harming yourself or suicide.
 New moms may also have unwanted, repetitive thoughts about their relationship with their partner or friends and family.
-Postpartum intrusive thoughts can include ideas like:
+This can include ideas like:

 - What if I can’t love this baby?